Chiharu Shiota

-Chiharu Shiota (塩田 千春, Shiota Chiharu) (born 1972) is a Japanese performance and installation artist.
+Chiharu Shiota (塩田 千春, Shiota Chiharu) (born 1972) is a Japanese performance and installation artist and belongs to a generation of artists who have gained international attention in the twenty-first century for body-related art.
+Shiota has lived and worked in Berlin, Germany since 1996.
 Educated in Japan, Australia, and Germany, Shiota interweaves materiality and the psychic perception of the space to explore ideas around the body and flesh, personal narratives that engage with memory, territory, and alienation.
 Her signature installations, which consist of dazzling, intricate networks of threads stretching across gallery rooms, made the artist rise to fame in the 2000s.
-Shiota has exhibited worldwide and represented Japan in the 56th Venice Biennale in 2015.
+Shiota has exhibited worldwide.
+She made her debut in Japan at the Yokohama Triennale in 2001 with Memory of Skin and represented Japan in the 56th Venice Biennale in 2015.

 Early life, education and teaching

 Shiota was born in Osaka.
 Her parents ran a business manufacturing fish boxes, producing a thousand wooden boxes a day.
 She wanted to be an artist since she was twelve.
 Although her parents didn't directly support her desire to be an artist and worried about her, she was able to formally study art.
-She studied at the Kyoto Seika University in Kyoto from 1992 to 1996, was an exchange student at Canberra School of Art, Australian National University, 1993-93 and a student at Hochschule für Bildende Künste, Braunschweig, from 1997 to 1999 and at Universität der Künste, Berlin, from 1999 to 2003.
-In an interview with Andrea Jahn, Shiota mentions that her first installation work was Becoming Painting, which was created with red enamel paint she used on her body.
+She studied at the Kyoto Seika University in Kyoto from 1992 to 1996, was an exchange student at Canberra School of Art, Australian National University, 1993 and a student at Hochschule für Bildende Künste, Braunschweig, from 1997 to 1999 and at Universität der Künste, Berlin, from 1999 to 2002 and was Artist in Residence at Akademie Schloss Solitude, Stuttgart, Germany.
+In an interview with Andrea Jahn, Shiota mentions that her first installation work was Becoming Painting (1994), which took place while she was studying abroad in Canberra, Australia, was created with red enamel paint she used on her body.
 "Taking part in Becoming Painting was indeed an act of liberation.
 It was my first physical piece of work, using my whole body, rather than a skillful artwork."
+Shiota first studied under contemporary sculptor Saburo Muraoka while at Kyoto Seika University.
 In Berlin, she was a student of Rebecca Horn and in Braunschweig studied with Marina Abramović.